 – A full moon increased mosquito activity 500% in one study.

-Water: Eliminate standing water which acts as a breeding ground for mosquitoes. (flower pots, children’s pools, watering cans, gutters etc.)
+Water: According to our Deck Restore Company, Eliminating standing water which acts as a breeding ground for mosquitoes will help extend the life of your deck. (flower pots, children’s pools, watering cans, gutters etc.)

 Trash: Remember to keep the lids on trash cans to keep out the rain.

 Puddles: Cover up or fill in low places in your yard where puddles can develop.